yobasystems/alpine-mariadb/README.md

 * `MYSQL_CHARSET`: default charset (utf8) for Mariadb
 * `MYSQL_COLLATION`: default collation (utf8_general_ci) for Mariadb

+It would be best to inject these as secrets in either kubernetes or swarm

 #### List of Character Sets & information